archerdao/docs/pages/for-token-holders/liquidity-mining.md

 ## Claiming Rewards

-Rewards may be claimed at any time using the Claim tab in the (Archer DAO App)[].
+Rewards may be claimed at any time using the Claim tab in the (Archer DAO App)[http://app.archerdao.io/].
 When staking or unstaking SLP, rewards will be automatically claimed.

 ## Voting Power